-For the 2021-2021 academic year, we do have waiting lists at certain year levels, however this can change as the school is experiencing significant enrolment growth and will split classes as needed.
+For the 2021-2022 academic year, we do have waiting lists at certain year levels.
+However, this can change as the school is experiencing enrolment growth and will split classes as needed.

 Please contact email@example.com for current information regarding space availability at your child’s year level.

 Yes, pending approval from the Singapore Immigration and Checkpoints Authority (ICA).